NimaFathi/posepred/README.md

 ## Visualization
 You can Visualize both 3D and 2D data with visualization module.
-See here for more details about prediction arguments. <br>
+See here for more details about visualization arguments. <br>
 In order to generate .gif outputs you can run `visualize.py‍‍‍‍` like below:

 ### 2D Visualization